 I don’t remember who this quote is attributed to, but I believe I heard it while hanging around APL folks.
 It rings true – functions with tons of arguments become less and less clear the more arguments you have.
 It’s sort of like the unix philosophy: do one thing and do it well.
 Massive monolithic functions (or objects, or classes…) are a significant code smell.

 Most languages that provide the ability to define custom operators have a notion of precedence (sometimes called fixity or strength).
 Haskell, for example, allows you to define operators as infixl (left associative infix) or infixr (right associative infix) along with a number 0 through 9 describing how tightly they bind to their arguments.
-What’s unique about Perl6 though is the fine grained control that it offers the programmer over the associativity rules of the operator.
-In addition to left associative and right associative, Perl6 allows you to specify whether an operator is non-associative, list associative, or chain associative.
+What’s unique about Raku though is the fine grained control that it offers the programmer over the associativity rules of the operator.
+In addition to left associative and right associative, Raku allows you to specify whether an operator is non-associative, list associative, or chain associative.
 The specific rules for these are listed in the docs so I won’t bother rehashing it here, but like I said before, it’s very much so worth reading if you’re unfamiliar.

 sub infix:<~~~>($a, $b) { $a ~ "\n" ~ $b };